-While oilfield activity levels have improved in the second half of 2016 and throughout 2017, there is no certainty these higher activity levels, and resultant cash flows will continue.
+While oilfield activity levels have improved since the lows seen in early 2016, there is no certainty these higher activity levels, and resultant cash flows will continue.
 Accordingly, the Corporation may be subject to operating and financial restrictions pursuant to future amendments to our Senior Facility and possibly have to repay amounts outstanding on the facility.